opws/opws-dataset/docs/fields.md

 - password: The random password, for "password.reset.randomize" and "password.reset.onetime" methods.
 - origin: Data identifying the source for the reset request, such as the IP address it was posted from.

-## password.reset.flow.enter.expects
+## password.reset.flow.open.expects

 Space-separated string of things the password reset page expects before resetting the password.
 Tokens:

 - "origin" (IP address requesting the page must be the same IP the email was requested from)

-## password.reset.flow.expiration.trigger
+## password.reset.flow.expiration

 Which step causes the reset session token to be invalidated for further reset attempts.
 Should be "submit", is sometimes "enter" (meaning the reset link can only be followed once).

-## password.reset.flow.expiration.timeout, password.reset.onetime.expiration.timeout
+## password.reset.flow.response.timeout, password.reset.onetime.response.timeout

 How long after issuance the reset token is valid for, as a human-abbreviated string ("24h" is common).

+## password.reset.flow.open.timeout

+How long after beginning the post-response step (ie. following the link) the reset token is valid for, as a human-abbreviated string ("24h" is common).

-## password.reset.randomize.enter.result
+## password.reset.randomize.open.result

 Whether following a link sets and sends the randomized password (`send`), or just changes the password to the already-sent password (`change`).